openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 Each of the configuration options described above has a direct effect on the manifests that MicroShift will apply after starting.

-The `router.status` option will drive whether the router `Deployment` and the `Service` get created.
+The `ingress.status` option will drive whether the router `Deployment` and the `Service` get created.
 ```yaml
 ingress:
   status: <Enabled|Disabled> # Defaults to Enabled.
 ```

-The `router.policy.ports.http` and `router.policy.ports.https` will determine,
+The `ingress.policy.ports.http` and `ingress.policy.ports.https` will determine,
 within the `Deployment` and the `Service`, which ports get configured to be exposed.
 ```yaml